XBill: Gameplay

 The operating systems are represented by logos shown on the computer screens.
 The computers the player must defend include PCs running Linux and BSD, SPARCstations with Solaris, SGI IRIX workstations, Apple Macintosh, PalmPilots, and NeXTcubes.
 When Bill installs Wingdows onto a computer, its current operating system is placed beside it.

 Using the mouse, the player must squash Bill and drag discarded operating systems back to their computers.
 At the end of the level, points are accrued for every computer that is still running its original operating system.

 On later levels, computers are connected to each other with LAN cables, causing Wingdows to spread faster.
 Some computers may also catch fire.
 This can be cured by dragging buckets of water onto them.

 History

 The game was written by Brian Wellington and Matias Duarte in summer 1994.
 Originally written in C++, the code base was later with version 2.1 refactored to C.

-The game was later in the end 1990s, deliberately ported to Microsoft Windows.
+The game was later in the end 1990s, deliberately ironically ported to Microsoft Windows.
 Ports to many other platforms as Mac OS X, Openmoko, Android, and Maemo phones followed due to its open source nature.
 Re-implementations of the game also exist.

 In 2009, the project was resurrected as XBill-NG, similar in concept to Lincity-NG.